-This low acid pasta sauce was inspired by a couple of people in my family who need low-acid recipes.
-Tomato-based pasta sauce is not a good option for them.
+This pasta sauce uses butternut squash and Italian herbs to mimic a traditional marinara sauce but without the acidity.
 Even though it is sweeter than tomatoes, butternut squash is a wonderful substitute.
-Add all the traditional herbs, spices and aromatics and you have a pasta sauce that will make the house smell like traditional marinara.
+Add all the traditional herbs, spices and aromatics and you have a sauce that will make the house smell like pasta night.

-In order to get a little tang, I include 2 tsps of lemon juice.
+In order to get a little tang like you would have with tomatoes, I include 2 tsps of lemon juice.
 I know that some low acid diets include lemons.
-Leave them out if you do not tolerate them.
+You can also use lemon zest.
+This is the yellow outer layer of the skin and it has all the bright lemony flavor.
+If you need a quick tutorial on how to zest a lemon, check out this post.
+Leave out the lemon out if you do not tolerate it.

 Some markets carry peeled and cut butternut squash.
 This is a great time-saver but I find that it can be pretty expensive.
-It takes a couple of minutes but this is the most efficient way I’ve found to do it yourself:
+So here’s an easy way to do it at home.

 Peel down to the bright orange flesh